justin6302971/jsCodeGuidelinesWB/README.md

 ```
 **[⬆ back to top](#目錄)**

-### Avoid Side Effects (part 2)
+### 避免副作用(part 2)

 In JavaScript, primitives are passed by value and objects/arrays are passed by
 reference.
 In the case of objects and arrays, if your function makes a change
 in a shopping cart array, for example, by adding an item to purchase,
 then any other function that uses that `cart` array will be affected by this
 addition.
 That may be great, however it can be bad too.

-Let's imagine a bad
+Let's imagine a bad situation:
-situation:

 The user clicks the "Purchase", button which calls a `purchase` function that
 spawns a network request and sends the `cart` array to the server.
 Because